Blog

 Mia Health gives everyone the opportunity to get a research-based estimate of their fitness level in the app.
 This is converted into a fitness age, so you always know where you stand compared to others of your age.

-However, Mia Health also offers even more accurate fitness testing.
+However, Mia Health also offers even more accurate fitness testing (currently only available in Norway).
 This means that anyone who wants to can find out their exact fitness level and fitness age.
 The test is just as suitable and useful for the untrained as for the well-trained.

 How it works